Impact

 Mission Statement

-We believe that Everyone Is an Environmentalist, and we provide increased access to engaging environmental education opportunities, outdoor education and nature education experiences, especially for our under-resourced school communities.
+We believe that Everyone Is an Environmentalist, and we provide engaging environmental education opportunities, outdoor education and nature education experiences, especially for our under-resourced school communities.

 KIDS for the BAY’s Environmental Education Programs:

-• Connect students with nature in the local watershed, and on field trips to local creek, bay, and ocean habitats
+- Help children find joy in connecting with nature in the local watershed, and on special field trips to creek, bay, delta and ocean habitats

-• Empower students to take environmental action in service-learning Action Projects that help solve critical environmental problems and raise awareness about environmental health and justice issues
+- Empower children to take positive action for the environment in service-learning Environmental Action Projects that help solve critical environmental problems

-• Create a lasting impact through our Teacher Training and Schoolwide Impact Models, which provide teachers and schools with the curricula, equipment, and support needed to continue teaching environmental science each year.
+- Partner with teachers, schools and families to create a lasting impact for our work with hands-on programs, and by providing the curricula, equipment, and support needed to continue teaching engaging environmental science each year.

 Since 1992, KIDS for the BAY has: